cmbay/cataphracts-fantasy-weather-bot/README.md

 7. Drag all the files from your extracted folder into the upload area
 8. Scroll down and click "Commit changes"

-### Step 5: Configure Your Secrets
+### Step 5: Configure Your GitHub Secrets

+You need to add three secrets to GitHub:

 1. In your GitHub repository, click "Settings" at the top
 2. Click "Secrets and variables" in the left menu
 3. Click "Actions"

+**Add the first secret:**

+1. Click "New repository secret"
+2. Name: `CHANNELS_CONFIG`
+3. Value: Copy and paste the entire contents of your `channels.json` file
+4. Click "Add secret"

+**Add the second secret:**

+1. Click "New repository secret"
+2. Name: `CHANNEL_ASSIGNMENTS_CONFIG`
+3. Value: Copy and paste the entire contents of your `channel-assignments.json` file
+4. Click "Add secret"

+**Add the third secret:**

-4. Click "New repository secret"
+1. Click "New repository secret"
-5. For the name, type: `REGIONS_CONFIG`
+2. Name: `REGIONS_CONFIG`
-6. For the value, copy and paste the entire contents of your `regions.json` file
+3. Value: Copy and paste the entire contents of your `regions.json` file
-7. Click "Add secret"
+4. Click "Add secret"

 ### Step 6: Test Your Setup